Mostafa-Elshiekh/Employees-Affairs/README.md

  * 1-Sellers
  * 2-Engineers

-each of them has its own specifications, both **attributes and methods**.
+each of them has its own specifications, both **attributes and methods** if we runn the programe will Employee id for the Employee which you want to search about it, number of allowed IDs from[100,105]..and programe will print every thing about this id , if you enter wrong id will print not found..and every once aske if you continue or you need break.

 ## The principles  which i applied in the project 👀
 * 1- Constructor & Destructor.